Children with special educational needs and disabilities (SEND)

 Our Special Educational Needs and Disability Coordinator (SENDCo) is Mrs Kirsty Wyatt

-Both can be contacted via written correspondance or email to the school.
+Both can be contacted via written correspondence or email to the school.
 Mrs Wyatt can also be contacted by telephone at the school.